-Blennerhassett Island is open from the first of May until the end of October each year.
+Blennerhassett Island is open from early May until the end of October each year.
 While touring the park, visitors should allow at least three hours for a complete tour.
 This includes the sternwheeler ride to and from the island.
-Stay up-to-date on this year’s sternwheeler ride information and museum hours of operation.
+For a sternwheeler ride, mansion tour, and island hours, and the museum schedule and rates, click here.

 There’s plenty of shopping to do for visitors who want to bring a piece of the island back home with them.
 Experience great hospitality and charm in the shops of Blennerhassett.